 - Use the active voice throughout and keep to one tense in order to ensure consistency.

-- Once you have finished writing a first draft of your proposal, carefully edit and proofread it in order to ensure that it contains no grammatical, spelling or punctuation errors and expresses your objectives in clear, easy to understand language.
-If you feel you could benefit from the assistance of a professional, take a look at our academic editing services.
+- Once you have finished writing the first draft of your proposal, carefully edit and proofread it in order to ensure that it contains no grammatical, spelling or punctuation errors and expresses your objectives in clear, easy-to-understand language.